madridcyber/blank-project/README.md

      - Exam Service publishes `ExamStartedEvent` to RabbitMQ.
      - Notification Service also logs the event.

-8. **Student: submit exam answers**
+8. **Student: load exam and submit answers**

    - Log in as `student1`.
    - Go to **Exams**.
    - In the student section:
      - Paste the exam ID that the teacher created and started.
+     - Click **Load exam**.
+     - The SPA calls `GET /exam/exams/{id}` through the gateway and displays the exam title and questions.
-     - Enter your answer in the text area.
+     - Enter your answers for the displayed questions.
      - Click **Submit answers**.
    - Exam Service:
      - Verifies the exam is in `LIVE` state.